caxqueiroz/docker-springboot-jenkins-example/README.md

-# Docker Container with Spring Boot App in Cloud Foundry
+# How to run a Spring Boot App in a Docker Container in Cloud Foundry

 This is the repo for a Spring Boot app in Docker [Original Repo](https://spring.io/guides/gs/spring-boot-docker/#scratch)